retreaver/core-api-docs/source/index.html.md

 }
 ```

-Returns a single number pool based on our internal ID.
+Returns a single Number Pool based on our internal ID.

 ### HTTP Request